Knio/dominate/README.md

 *   `pyy_html` - Markup and document creation, validation, and rendering.
 *   `pyy_httpserver` - An extremely light web server.
 *   `pyy_web` - HTTP helper classes and functions.

+Each module has a `README` which details and outlines its purpose as well as how to properly use it.

 Developed By